Seppli11/ZHAW-Summary/summaries/24FS/CCP2/9_Composition.md

 ![image-20240417092205038](./res/Composition/image-20240417092205038.png)

-The following is an example of a `value.yaml` file.
+The following is an example of a `values.yaml` file.
 These values are then used in the template files.

 ![image-20240417092359496](./res/Composition/image-20240417092359496.png)

-The `value.yaml` file of the overarching chart can change values of dependent charts by prefixing their config-key with the chart name.
-For example, the `values.yaml` below would override the value `secret.user` and `secrete.password` in the `postgresql` chart.
+The `values.yaml` file of the overarching chart can change values of dependent charts by prefixing their config-key with the chart name.
+For example, the `values.yaml` below would override the value `secret.user` and `secret.password` in the `postgresql` chart.

 ```yaml
 postgresql: